 How Whatsapp Makes Money – Whatsapp’s Revenue Model

-Whatsapp was launched by Jan Koum and Brian Acton in early months of 2009 as a Status update application (hence the name Whatsapp).
+Whatsapp was developed by Jan Koum and Brian Acton in early months of 2009 as a Status update application (hence the name Whatsapp).
 This application was further updated (Whatsapp 2.0) which transformed it into an Instant Messaging Application and started the real story.
 This Facebook owned IM Application now provides service to more than 1 Billion users all over the world.
 But the question of how whatsapp makes money has been in the minds of everyone ever since the start.
 Whatsapp proudly expresses its views against native advertisements and hasn’t been charging its users since a long time.
 There surely are some big plans in the minds of developers (and Facebook) regarding its revenue model.

 How Whatsapp Makes Money

 The founders hated advertisements, so they created a platform which doesn’t entertain any third party advertisements.

 They wanted to create something for the users, not for the big companies to place ads.
 But at the same time, they had to pay their bills too.
 So they decided to come up with the paid version of the application.

 Whatsapp got its first round of funding of $250k by five ex-Yahoo! friends who were granted a co-founder status and stake.

 The second and third round of funding was carried by Sequoia Capital which invested a total amount of $60 million ($8 million in 2011 and $52 million in 2013) in Whatsapp Inc. This was the only source of income for the 50 staff members of Whatsapp.
 There wasn’t much expenditure involved in running the application; the primary cost included sending verification code to the users.
 This is why Whatsapp always used to wave off the $1 subscription fees.
 It only wanted to increase its user base to carry out some future partnership plans (read more about Facebook & Whatsapp’s relationship).